 Amongst all of the B-vitamins, Folate, or B9, has been called the ‘pregnancy superhero’.
 Folate has been shown to support the prevention of neural tube defects and anemia.
 Moreover, it has also been shown to support the prevention of brain and spinal cord injuries such as spina bifida and anencephaly for the baby during pregnancy.

 While medical professionals recommend supplementing with folate before, during and after pregnancy, it has been shown to be especially essential for the healthy development of the fetus during the earlier stages of pregnancy.
-Here are some delicious B6 rich pregnancy smoothie recipes for pregnancy.
 The American Pregnancy Association recommends Fairhaven Health’s selection of supplements.

 Anemia, or the condition where your blood doesn’t have enough healthy red blood cells typically due to low iron levels, has been shown to cause serious complications during delivery.